-Some people find they have a low mood while taking letrozole.
+Some people find they have a low mood whilst taking letrozole.
 Some people may have problems concentrating, feel anxious or have difficulty sleeping.
-Talk to your clinical team if you have these changes so they can give you support and advice.
+Talk to your nurse or doctor if you have these changes so they can give you support and advice.

-• Urinary infection
+Urinary infection

-Let your clinical know if you have pain or discomfort when you pass urine, if you need to pass urine more often, or if your urine is cloudy or smelly.
+Let your doctor know if you have pain or discomfort when you pass urine, if you need to pass urine more often, or if your urine is cloudy or smelly.
 Drink lots of fluids if you think you may have an infection.